B-5 rehabilitation planning meetings

 Types of rehabilitation planning meetings.

-This competency is relevant to all clinical meetings by the team, with other people at times, whether about a named patient or a defined group of patients.
-Rehabilitation teams have many different types of meeting about patients and use many names such as goal-planning meetings, review meetings, case conferences, discharge meetings, best interests meetings, family meetings, outpatient reviews, sit-down ward rounds, and so on.
+This competency is relevant to all clinical meetings by the team, sometimes with other people, whether about a named patient or a defined group of patients.
+Rehabilitation teams have many different types of patient meetings and use many names, such as goal-planning meetings, review meetings, case conferences, discharge meetings, best interests meetings, family meetings, outpatient reviews, sit-down ward rounds, and so on.

 The archetypical meeting is the rehabilitation goal-setting (or goal-planning) meeting usually held on inpatients with the patient and family members present with the team.
 However, there are many variations on this, and all are rehabilitation meetings:

-- Best interests meetings about unconscious patients when the patient is not present
+- Best-interest meetings about unconscious patients when the patient is not present

 - A forum to discuss challenges posed by family members; they will not be present, but the patient might be